Time Evolution Operators In Physics

 Classical

-then we can substitute in for the left side the Heisenberg picture and the right side the equations of motion for the time derivatives.
+We can then substitute in for the left side the Heisenberg picture and the right side the equations of motion for the time derivatives.

 The time evolution of the Heisenberg observable is the Heisenberg version of the right side's operator.